 Youth that are close to or even cling to parents can have separation anxiety and may be less susceptible to negative influences from peers, including experimentation with risky behaviors like alcohol use.
 "Teens in general seek new sensations or experiences and they take more risks when they are with peers," said Dr. McCarty.
 "Youth with separation anxiety symptoms may be protected by virtue of their intense connection to their parents, making them less likely to be in settings where substance use initiation is possible," she said.

-This video is not supported by your browser at this time.The study also found that youth who initiated alcohol and other illicit drug use prior to sixth grade had significantly higher levels of depressive symptoms.
+The study also found that youth who initiated alcohol and other illicit drug use prior to sixth grade had significantly higher levels of depressive symptoms.
 This suggests that depression may be a consequence of very early use or a risk factor for initiation of use prior to the middle school years.
 Depression was defined by asking youth about their mood and feelings, and asking them if statements such as "I felt awful or unhappy" and "I felt grumpy or upset with my parents" were true, false or sometimes true during a two-week timeframe.

 "Based on the study and our findings, substance use prevention needs to be addressed on a multidimensional level," said Dr. McCarty.
 "We need to be aware of and monitor early adolescent stress levels, and parents, teachers and adults need to tune into kids' mental health.
 We know that youth who initiate substance abuse before age 14 are at a high risk of long-term substance abuse problems and myriad health complications."